gdm413229/swwmgz_m/README.md

 spare guns, by the way.

 Pickups for this weapon may come in various amounts, from single units to packs of 5 if you're lucky.
-Note that meleeing with this weapon is not recommended, as it will explode.

 ### Ynykron Artifact (slot 0), replaces BFG9000, Firemace, Wraithverge (arc)